JeremyLikness/Ng2TypeScriptLab/README.md

 Next, update the shopping list so you can mark an item by tapping or clicking on it.
-First, add the following method to the `ShoppingList` class (methods are defined at the same level as the constructor definition):
+First, add the following method to the `ShoppingList` class in the `ShoppingList.ts` file (methods are defined at the same level as the constructor definition):

     toggleItem(item: IListItem): void {